w8ste/Tokyonight-rofi-theme/README.md

 ### Appendix
 - This theme was inspired by the [tokyonight](https://github.com/folke/tokyonight.nvim) colorscheme for nvim by folke.
-- If you like this rofi-theme please consider becoming a stargazer :)
+- If you like this rofi-theme please, consider becoming a stargazer :)

 ### Contributing
 - In case you have something to add to this colorscheme feel free to fork it and if you want to create a pull request.
 If i believe your changes improved